 Note:This time is important.
 You are allowing the five finger to soak up the sugar and spices.

+This is how it looks when done.
 See you soon with another recipe.
 Bye!

 Don’t forget to leave your comment about preserved five finger in the comment box below.